Skip to main content

 4. FeeDistributor.compact & Treasury.compact

 The financial layer of the protocol.
 When a company pays for a compliance check, the funds go to the Treasury.
-The FeeDistributor allocates the correct amount of $NIGHT tokens to the Auditor Agent who processed the operation, acting as an economic incentive for accurate validations.
+The FeeDistributor allocates the correct amount of the native token tokens to the Auditor Agent who processed the operation, acting as an economic incentive for accurate validations.

 5. AgentRegistry.compact